yaronv/ObjectsDetector/README.md

 # ObjectsDetector

-This is a Live video detector android app
+This is a Live video objects detector android app

 MSER algorithm is used to detect the objects in the stream.